 WHEN: This website was planned in 2013 and launched in January 2014

 WHO: Designed and developed for the Foundation under the direction of Mark Bassett, Executive Director of the Foundation by ArtZoft, a web development organization.

 The NNRY.COM website was developed in 2014 under the direction of Mark S. Bassett, Executive Director of the White Pine Historical Railroad Foundation, the non-profit organization that does business as the Nevada Northern Railway.
 The mission of the Foundation is to present and preserve the history of short-line railroads in North America.
 This website was designed and developed by ArtZoft, a web development organization.

 The color theme of this website was selected to reflect important aspects of the Nevada Northern Railway.
 The background color is Soot, which represents the very real aspect of this important historical preservation effort.
 This is a real working railroad, with real working steam locomotives, so soot happens here!
-The text is in Cream which represents a color prominent in the last generation of NNRY rolling stock and locomotives from the 50's and 60's.
+The text is in Cream which represents a color prominently used in the last generation of NNRY rolling stock and locomotives delivered new to the 50's and 60's.
 The headline and hyperlink trim color is the deep yellow known as NNRY-Logo-Yellow.
-It is taken from the yellow in the Nevada Northern Railway logo.
+It is taken from the yellow in the original Nevada Northern Railway logo.

 The NNRY.COM website makes extensive use of CSS to implement a the standard look-and-feel on every page.
 This way, style is completely separated from content.
 Several style "skins" using different color and font themes were tried before settling on the current soot, logo yellow, and cream theme.

 Headers, Menus, Slideshows, Calendars, Tables, Comment forms, and Footers are all automatically generated from templates.
 The remaining text on each page is in simple HTML format for easy editing.
 Tables appearing on the pages for pricing or summaries are all generated from simple, easy-to-maintain CSV tables.